openbmc/phosphor-ipmi-flash/README.md

 To use `phosphor-ipmi-flash` a platform must provide a configuration.
 A platform can configure multiple interfaces, such as both lpc and pci.
 However, a platform should only configure either static layout updates, or ubi.
 If enabling lpc, the platform must specify either aspeed or nuvoton.
+The system also supports receiving BIOS updates.

 The following are the two primary configuration options, which control how the update is treated.